Songworks

 Chord symbols in Songworks are audible, playing with various accompaniment patterns to give you a better idea of how the chords work with a melody.
 You can quickly transpose any piece to a different key, or use various composition tools to develop melody (inversion, retrograde, etc.).

-In addition to tools for writing your own music you have access in the file menu to the Ars Nova online music library, with many sample files for example or play-along - including Bach Chorales, viol and recorder compositions by Dowland, Byrd, Jenkins and others (including an option to sound at A415 instead of A440), traditional songs, fiddle tunes with chords, Christmas carols, Handel's entire Messiah, harmonized etudes for violin or viola practice, and more.
+In addition to tools for writing your own music you have access in the file menu to the Ars Nova online music library, with many sample files for singing or play-along - including Bach Chorales, viol and recorder compositions by Dowland, Byrd, Jenkins and others (including an option to sound at A415 instead of A440), traditional songs, fiddle tunes with chords, Christmas carols, Handel's entire Messiah, harmonized etudes for violin or viola practice, and more.

 Quoi de neuf dans la dernière version ?